1954 World Series: Aftermath

 This was the first of what is currently four consecutive defeats in the World Series for the Indians.
-After the series loss, the Indians fell into a massive slump, and as the Major League Baseball postseason playoff format made its debut in 1969, they would fail to make the postseason during the entirety of the four-team era when only division winners qualified for the postseason.
+After the series loss, the Indians fell into a massive slump, and as the Major League Baseball postseason playoff format made its debut in 1969, they would fail to make the postseason during the entirety of the four-team era from 1969 to 1993 when only division winners qualified for the postseason.
 They would not return to the postseason until the field was expanded in 1995 to four teams per league, and that season the Indians would make it back to the World Series, but were upset by the Atlanta Braves in six games, which was their second consecutive defeat in the Fall Classic.
 They also returned in 1997, and lost to the Florida Marlins in seven games after being an out away from the championship in Game 7.
 Then came the 2016 World Series, which the Indians blew a 3–1 series lead and lost in seven games to the Chicago Cubs, who won their first title in 108 years, which was the Indians’ fourth consecutive loss in the Fall Classic and they now hold the longest championship drought in the majors.
-The only team in North American sports with a longer championship are the NFL’s Arizona Cardinals, who last won a championship in 1947 (as the Chicago Cardinals), a year before Cleveland’s last World Series victory.
+The only team in North American sports with a longer championship drought are the NFL’s Arizona Cardinals, who last won a championship in 1947 (as the Chicago Cardinals), a year before Cleveland’s last World Series victory.

 As for the Giants, they too would eventually fall into a slump after their World Series win and be saddled with the Curse of Coogan's Bluff after their move to San Francisco.
 However, the Giants would have much better luck than the Indians during this time.
 They would return to Fall Classic in 1962, but narrowly lost to the New York Yankees in seven games.
-They also returned in 1989, but were swept by their cross-town foe in the Oakland Athletics.
+They also returned in 1989, but were swept by their cross-town rival in the Oakland Athletics.
 Then, they would suffer a third straight defeat in 2002 against their cross-state foe in the Anaheim Angels in seven games after being six outs away from the championship in Game 6.
 They would eventually end the curse in 2010 over the Texas Rangers in five games, which marked the start of a dynasty for the Giants.